 - Replace the green onions with finely chopped shallots.

-- If desired, garnish the soup with thinly sliced green onion tops, cilantro, or parsley.
-Or add a spoonful of sour cream and swirl it.
+- If desired, add a spoonful of sour cream to each bowl of bisque and swirl it in.

 The bisque will keep in the fridge, covered, for three to four days.
 To freeze, cool the soup and transfer to covered, freezer-safe, airtight containers.
 Date and label them and freeze for up to six months.
 Defrost the bisque in the fridge and reheat gently over low heat to prevent it from getting too grainy and/or curdling.
 Stir well.

 The origin of the word "bisque" is not clear.
 It might be derived from Biscay, as in the Bay of Biscay, a gulf that lies off Europe's west coast, bordering western France and northern Spain.

 What's the Difference Between Seafood Bisque and Chowder?

 Bisque and chowder are two popular styles of creamy soup that most often feature seafood or fish, though vegetables are popular alternatives for both.
 The primary difference is that a bisque is smooth and includes cooking wine, while chowder is chunky and incorporates hearty ingredients like potatoes.